jansmolders86/mediacenterjs/README.md

 What is the beta version going to have?
 =======================================

+On the wishlist for MCJS are:
+* UPNP
+* Fast transcoding
+* Crossbrowser compatibility
+* Easy to add/change themes
-On the wishlist for MCJS are UPNP, fast transcoding and crossbrowser compatibility and a set of ready made apps like youtube and google music.
+* And a set of ready made apps like youtube and google music.

 This application will run on Windows and Linux based systems.
 There will be a specific Linux distro for raspberry pi using a kiosk, debian distro.